We enforce a wide range of animal feed legislation which stipulate detailed requirements for the manufacture and marketing of safe animal feed.

 - undertake risk-based inspections at all premises involved in the animal feed chain, from farms growing crops for feed, manufacturers, transporters, retailers, and end users such as livestock farms

 - maintain a register of all businesses involved in the feed chain

 - provide advice and assistance to help business to comply with the law

 - investigate instances of unsafe, or non-compliant feed

 - undertake sampling activities throughout the feed chain

 Feed hygiene registration

-- selling co-products of the food industry as feeds
+- supplying surplus foods, or co-products of the food industry for use as feeds

 Apply for registration

 Alternatively, you can email firstname.lastname@example.org to request a paper copy and once completed, return return it to: